nimakos/Pharmacyonline/README.md

 # Pharmacyonline
-# IDE: Visual studio 2017 enterprise
+# IDE: Codeblocks
-# Language : C#
+# Language : C
-# Frameworks : ASP.net MVC, ENTITY, AJAX
-# Web application
+# Console application

-An online Sale manager application for pharmaceutical companies Each SalesMan has its own clients with order details and history details
+First Calculates the sum of each row, Second calculates the minimun average of each column